Terms And Conditions

 13.1 Changes require written form.
 Exception: Performance extensions according to § 7.1.

 13.2 The invalidity of a provision does not affect the validity of the remaining provisions.
-The parties undertake to replace an invalid provision with a valid one that comes closest to the economic purpose.
+The parties commit to replacing an invalid provision with a valid one that comes closest to the economic purpose.

-For contracts for musical performances at a specific event date, there is no right of withdrawal according to § 312g Para.
-2 No. 9 BGB, as these are services in the area of entertainment/leisure activities that are to be provided at a specific point in time.
-The contractual cancellation right according to § 8 GTC remains unaffected by this.
+For contracts for musical performances on a specific event date, there is no right of withdrawal pursuant to § 312g Para.
+2 No. 9 of the German Civil Code (BGB), as these are services in the field of entertainment/leisure activities to be performed at a specific point in time.
+The contractual right of cancellation according to § 8 AGB remains unaffected by this.

 WordPress Cookie Plugin by Real Cookie Banner